Bekal Fort

 Bekal Fort is a medieval fort built by Shivappa Nayaka of Keladi in 1650 AD, at Bekal.
 It is the largest fort in Kerala, spreading over 40 acre.

 Structure

 The fort appears to emerge from the sea.
 Almost three-quarters of its exterior is in contact with water.
 Bekal fort was not an administrative centre and does not include any palaces or mansions.

 An important feature is the water-tank, magazine and the flight of steps leading to an observation tower built by Tipu Sultan.
 Standing at the centre of the fort, this offers views of the coastline and the towns of Kanhangad, Pallikkara, Bekal, Mavval, Kottikkulam, and Uduma.

 The fort's zigzag entrance and surrounding trenches reveal its defensive strategy.
 Holes on the outer walls are designed to defend the fort effectively from naval attacks.
-The upper holes meant for aiming at the farthest targets; lower holes below for striking as enemy nearer and the lowest holes to attacking enemy closest to the fort.
+The upper holes are for aiming at the furthest targets.
+The lower holes are for striking a closer enemy.
+The lowest holes are for attacking enemies that are closest to the fort.